PiPar: Pipeline Parallelism for Collaborative Machine Learning: Abstract

 \section{Abstract}

-Collaborative machine learning (CML) techniques, such as federated learning, were proposed to collaboratively train deep learning models using multiple end-user devices and a server.
-CML techniques preserve the privacy of end-users as it does not require user data to be transferred to the server.
-Instead, local models are trained and shared with the server.
-However, the low resource utilisation of CML techniques makes the training process inefficient, thereby limiting the use of CML in the real world.
-Idling resources both on the server and devices due to sequential computation and communication is the principal cause of low resource utilisation.
-A novel framework \PipeLearn\ that leverages pipeline parallelism for CML techniques is developed to improve resource utilisation substantially.
-A new training pipeline is designed to parallelise the computations on different hardware resources and communication on different bandwidth resources, thereby accelerating the training process in CML.
-The pipeline is further optimised to ensure maximum utilisation of available resources.
-The experimental results confirm the validity of the underlying approach of \PipeLearn\ and highlight that when compared to federated learning: (i) the idle time of the server can be reduced by 2.2x -- 28.5x, (ii) the network throughput can be increased by 56.6x -- 321.3x, and (iii) the overall training time can be accelerated by 1.5x -- 21.6x under varying network conditions for two popular convolutional models without sacrificing accuracy. \PipeLearn\ is available for public download from \url{https://github.com/blessonvar/PipeLearn}.
+Collaborative machine learning (CML) techniques, such as federated learning, have been proposed to train deep learning models across multiple mobile devices and a server.
+CML techniques are privacy-preserving as a local model that is trained on each device instead of the raw data from the device is shared with the server.
+However, CML training is inefficient due to low resource utilization.
+We identify idling resources on the server and devices due to sequential computation and communication as the principal cause of low resource utilization.
+A novel framework \PiPar\ that leverages pipeline parallelism for CML techniques is developed to substantially improve resource utilization.
+A new training pipeline is designed to parallelize the computations on different hardware resources and communication on different bandwidth resources, thereby accelerating the training process in CML.
+A low overhead automated parameter selection method is proposed to optimize the pipeline, maximizing the utilization of available resources.
+The experimental results confirm the validity of the underlying approach of \PiPar\ and highlight that when compared to federated learning: (i) the idle time of the server can be reduced by up to 64.1$\times$, and (ii) the overall training time can be accelerated by up to 34.6$\times$ under varying network conditions for a collection of six small and large popular deep neural networks and four datasets without sacrificing accuracy.
+It is also experimentally demonstrated that \PiPar\ achieves performance benefits when incorporating differential privacy methods and operating in environments with heterogeneous devices and changing bandwidths.